People icekiting and ice fishing on frozen Rice Lake under a pink-coloured dusk sky.

 Dimensions Algonquin Highlands | Destination Ontario

-Immerse yourself in a frigid lake or icy tub with an outdoor cold plunge or a polar plunge.
+Immerse yourself in a frigid lake on an outdoor cold plunge or a polar plunge.

 Cold water immersion offers numerous benefits, including muscle recovery, reduced stress and a strengthened immune system.